coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 Click 'Submit'
 14. Awesome!
 WordPress is all set up for the local server.
 Now, we can start the installation on the server.
 Click on `Run the installation` to be taken to the installation page.
 15. Fill the information as below (use your email address):

 <img src="https://i.imgur.com/gzMIRKZ.png" alt="WP installation details">

 We use `root` for default username and password.
 You can change it later when you are more familar with WordPress.
 Click on `Install WordPress` when you are done.

 16. Success!
 WordPress has been installed.
 Now you can log in to your local WordPress Dashboard using the default username and password.
 <img src="https://i.imgur.com/tFUL9fW.png" alt="WP Dashboard">

 ## Milestone 2: Personalize your local WordPress
 Go to `../my-first-wp-site/wp-admin/`.
 This is a dashboard for you (the administrator) to manage your WordPress website.
-Now we will add some content to your site.
+Now we will add some content to your site such as: Posts, Pages, and Main Menu.

 ### Milestone 2.1: Publish 2 Posts
 * One post with an image, a youtube video, and some ipsum text (categorize and tag your post)
-* One post with a *featured image* and some ipsum text (categorize and tag your post) You can also just grab some random posts from the internet for your content (try this http://catsinternational.org/articles/).
+* One post with a *featured image* and some ipsum text (categorize and tag your post)

-Right now, we only focus on the engineering side of WordPress.
+You can also just grab some random posts from the internet for your content (try this http://catsinternational.org/articles/).
+Right now, we only focus on the technical aspect of WordPress.

 ### Milestone 2.2: Publish 2 Pages
-* *About Me* page: content about yourself
+* **About Me** page: content about yourself
-* *Contact* page: how online people can reach you (CoderSchool contact example:
+* **Contact** page: how online people can reach you

+Example:
 Address: 12 Tôn Đản, Bến Nghé, Quận 4, Hồ Chí Minh 700000
-Phone: 0122 474 2431)
+Phone: 0122 474 2431

 ### Milestone 2.3: Create a Main Menu
-1. Go to Appearance and give the Menu Name `Main Menu`.
+1. Go to Appearance and give the Menu Name: `Main Menu`.
 2. Add Contact, About Me, and Sample Page inside the Menu Structure.
-The Sample Page is a sub item of the About Me.
+The Sample Page is a *sub item* of the About Me page.
 3. Tick 'Top Menu' in the *Display location* and then click `Save Menu`.

 Your WordPress Home page now should look similar to this: